pluralsh/documentation/pages/reference/troubleshooting.md

 to reset the credential and reauthorize the browser for the correct project.

+## Failed deploy model

-## Failed deploy model due to Internal error occurred: failed calling webhook "mtargetgroupbinding.elbv2.k8s.aws": Post "https://aws-load-balancer-webhook-service.bootstrap.svc:443/mutate-elbv2-k8s-aws-v1beta1-targetgroupbinding?timeout=10s"
+`Failed deploy model due to Internal error occurred: failed calling webhook "mtargetgroupbinding.elbv2.k8s.aws": Post "https://aws-load-balancer-webhook-service.bootstrap.svc:443/mutate-elbv2-k8s-aws-v1beta1-targetgroupbinding?timeout=10s"`

 The aws load balancer controller webhook is not fully reliable, if you see that it's just a matter of recreating the webhook which you can do with: